Skip to content

 What If Liens Exceed Your Equity?

-If you owe more in liens than the house is worth, options include:
+If you owe more in liens than the house is worth, you still have options:

-• Bring cash to closing — Pay the difference out of pocket
+• Bring cash to closing, pay the difference out of pocket to clear all liens

 We work with title companies experienced in complex lien situations.
+We've closed on properties with six-figure lien stacks by negotiating directly with creditors.
 If you're unsure whether you can sell, call (561) 258-9405 for a free consultation.

 Have Liens on Your Property?